TOPPS 85 BASEBALL CARDS

 While production numbers were enormous for 1985 Topps, not all cards have stood the test of time equally.
 Higher graded examples of the most coveted rookies and stars regularly sell for thousands in auctions today.
 Iconic specimens like the superstar parallel of Roberto Clemente (#164), one of the last images taken of the legendary Pirates outfielder before his tragic death, can fetch over $10,000 in pristine condition.

-Read also: TURN PICTURES INTO BASEBALL CARDS
+Read also: COMPLETE SET OF 1988 BASEBALL CARDS

 Even relatively common players hold nostalgic value when preserved in high grade.
 The sheer number of factor-sealed unopened 1985 wax packs still existing also adds to the collectability of complete sets.
 Many regard building a full 660-card rainbow of prospective grades as a lifelong dream project.